XalfiE/pfsense-notification-script-slack-and-telegram-/README.md

-# 🚀 Real-Time Monitoring Script
+# 🚀 pfSense Real-Time Monitoring Script

 This script is a powerful real-time monitoring tool that helps you stay ahead of security threats and system changes.